junaidbinsarfraz/MedicalChatBot/README.md

-# Ionic2ConsumingRestApi
+# Physician Stat
-This source code is part of [Ionic 2 Consuming REST Api tutorial](https://www.djamware.com/post/58b6e81980aca7432b5ff57a/ionic-2-consuming-rest-api).
+This source code is mobile app of [Physician Stat](https://physicianstat.com/).

 To run locally: